jshin49/Data-Structures-Sorting-and-Algorithms/README.md

 Any suggestions of improvements are welcome.

-The rest are implemented with vector<int> which is typedefined as Array.
+In some implementations, vector<int> is typedefined as Array.

+The main.cpp includes test procedures.

 # Data Structures
  - Singly/Doubly Linked Lists